 Would you say that it’s about making sure to have everything in order before kids come along?

 I don’t know if that’s possible.
 I talk openly about this in the book.
 I really had a hard adjustment to parenthood.
 What was beneficial for us is that we really did lower expectations for a while; we stopped looking to the marriage to provide a lot of what it had provided us, including things like time together, interesting experiences together, sex together.
 Those are all things that we just almost stopped trying to prioritize, and I actually think that on average, that’s probably a pretty good idea for people who are adjusting to parenthood for the first time.

 And that’s just a pause.

-The all-or-nothing thesis you present lies greatly on class, as there’s a difference between high income and low-income marriages.
+The all-or-nothing thesis you present leans heavily on class, as there’s a difference between high-income and low-income marriages.

 Sometimes you won’t have some of the trouble, like you won’t be fighting about how messy things are because you’ll be paying somebody to do that stuff.
 I think that logic applies up and down the socioeconomic ladder, but the reality is that, who is it that has a lot of stress in their life?
 And who is it that, once they actually have some time together, the best they feel they can do is veg out in front of the TV?
 On average that’s going to be people who are poor, who are really struggling to make ends meet.

 The marital ideal that we have doesn’t work that well for people whose lives are stressful, and they don’t have control over their lives, and they can’t really determine how much time they’re going to get with their spouse.
 Things are out of their control, and it makes it very difficult to succeed in this era.

 What do you think the modern marriage should be?
 What do you think modern couples need to take away from this?